Bronx Community Justice brings together participants and community volunteers for restorative justice discussions.

 You are 18-years-old or older;

-You were issued a Desk Appearance Ticket (DAT) for a non-violent misdemeanor crime (the exact list of eligible charges varies by borough)
+You were issued a Desk Appearance Ticket (DAT) for a non-violent misdemeanor crime (the exact list of eligible charges is below);

 The Bronx District Attorney's Office determines that your case is eligible.